• Skip to primary navigation

 How to Use Gelatin

-• If you are unable to get that brand, use a similar product.
-Make sure you read the packet's instructions regarding the soaking times and the way of adding the gelatin to hot or cold mixtures.
+• If you can't get that brand, use a similar product.
+Make sure you read the packet's instructions regarding the soaking times and how to add the gelatin to hot or cold mixtures.

 • There are two kinds of gelatin: granules/powder and sheets.

-• One packet gelatin granules equal 6 sheets, but if I need more or less gelatin in a cake it is much easier to get the right amount with the sheets than with the granules.
+• One packet of gelatin granules equals 6 sheets, but if I need more or less gelatin in a cake, it is much easier to get the right amount with the sheets than with the granules.

 • One packet of powder/granules has 9 g/ 0.3 oz and it's enough for 500 ml/ 17 fl.oz/ 2 cups liquid.